Sleep Medicine Fellowship Program

 The first fellow trained from July 1,2013- June 30,2014.

-- Prerequisites include successful completion of a residency in internal medicine (and its subspecialties), neurology, pediatrics, psychiatry, otolaryngology, family medicine or anesthesiology.
+- Prerequisites include successful completion of a residency in internal medicine (and its subspecialties), neurology, pediatrics, psychiatry, otolaryngology or family medicine.
 (Strongly recommend USMLE Steps I through III scores 200 or higher).

 - Applicants will apply through the Electronic Residency Application Service (ERAS) and the National Residency Matching Program (NRMP).